 Marcy Stack MWM-988 Vs Weider Pro x 2980 Home Gym

-The Weider Pro x 2980 is considerably less expensive than the MWM-988 150 lb. stack gym but tends to receive lower user review ratings.
+The Weider Pro x 2980 is around the same price as the MWM-988 150 lb. stack gym but offers less quality and versatility.

 Marcy Stack MWM-988 Vs Body-Solid G1S